rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 #### Returning Errors from the `run` Function

-With the remaining program logic separated into the `run` function, we can improve the error handling, as we did with `Config::new` in Listing 12-9.
+With the remaining program logic separated into the `run` function, we can improve the error handling, as we did with `Config::build` in Listing 12-9.
 Instead of allowing the program to panic by calling `expect`, the `run` function will return a `Result<T, E>` when something goes wrong.
 This will let us further consolidate the logic around handling errors into `main` in a